Credit: Lev Radin/Shutterstock via Poynter.org

 I’ll be honest.

-Even at a time when anti-Asian bigotry is in the news, and in an industry where homophobia is especially unwelcome, McCammond’s youth probably played a bigger part in her ouster at Teen Vogue than her old tweets.
+Even at a time when is in the news, and in an industry where homophobia is especially unwelcome, McCammond’s youth probably played a bigger part in her ouster at Teen Vogue than her old tweets.
 After all, 2011 isn’t 2001 or 1991.
 Being young enough to have one’s most foolish high…

 --